Juan-Mendoza00/hello-world/README.md

 ### My name is Juan, I'm a 21 year-old student from ***Colombia***.

-I'm interested in Scince; psychology, math, statistics, AI and I'm trying my best with English (my first language is Spanish).
+I'm interested in Science; psychology, math, statistics, AI and I'm trying my best with English (my first language is Spanish).

 > Some interesting quote.